Dr Raksha Pande

 GEO8016 Philosophies in Human geography(Convenor)

-I also convene a two day NEDTC sponsored advanced research training workshop for PhD students on 'Doing International Fieldwork'
+I also convene a two day NEDTC sponsored research training workshop for PhD students titled 'Doing International Fieldwork'

 - The Analogue University, Pande R, Pugh J. Control, resistance and 'the data university': towards a third wave critique.
 Antipode 2017.